Key Concepts in Builder

-Builder is a visual building platform.
+Builder is a Visual Headless CMS.
 It connects to your existing site or application and enables anyone on your team to create, manage, and publish high-performing, enterprise-scale digital experiences without constantly relying on developers.
 Empower your team while freeing up development resources, which helps all team members be more productive, efficient, and creative.

 You can decide which parts of your site Builder manages and which parts you want to maintain in code.
 There are three main ways you can incorporate Builder:

-- Builder pages: Use the drag-and-drop UI to develop everything between your site's header and footer.
+- Visual pages: Use the drag-and-drop UI to develop everything between your site's header and footer.

-- Builder sections: Make just a part of a page visually editable in Builder and use targeting and scheduling to decide who sees what.
+- Visual sections: Make just a part of a page visually editable in Builder and use targeting and scheduling to decide who sees what.

-- Builder data: Fetch data from Builder and use it anywhere in your application, such as menu items.
+- Structured data: Fetch data from Builder and use it anywhere in your application, such as menu items.

 Builder integrates with your existing site or app and renders content much like developers do when writing code by hand.
-This means you can add visual site building while still leveraging your existing technologies such as the following:
+This means you can add visual site building while still leveraging your existing technologies, such as:

 - core user flows control